utshomax/postman-docs/src/pages/docs/sending-requests/websocket/document-websocket-requests.md

 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the right sidebar.
 1. Select **Add description**.
     > You can also select **Generate with Postbot** to use [Postman's AI assistant](/docs/getting-started/basics/about-postbot/) to document your WebSocket request.
-1. Write your content using Postman's [built-in editing tools](/docs/publishing-your-api/authoring-your-documentation/).
+1. Write your content using Postman’s [built-in editing tools](/docs/publishing-your-api/authoring-your-documentation/).
 Your documentation automatically saves.
-If you need to make changes, you can edit the description again.
+If you need to make changes, you can edit the description.

 > You can also add a description to your collection's overview or a folder in your collection.
 Select the collection or folder in the sidebar, then select **Add collection description** or **Add folder description**.